christopher5106/christopher5106.github.io/_posts/2015-05-28-parse-wikipedia-statistics-and-pages-with-Spark.markdown

 '
 {% endhighlight %}

-We can see that we have xxx communes, xxx france, ...
+We can see that we have  10610 communes, 2148 railway stations, 2112 islands...

 To find the relevant points of interest around Paris :